Senators are continuing talks during recess to find a compromise on gun legislation

 He admits it can be a long and arduous journey, but says that relentless commitment is what leads to major social change.

 "Sometimes they take a decade or more.
-Sometimes they get met with these huge obstacles, these setbacks," Murphy told the crowd of survivors outside the Capitol last week, referring to those behind great social change movements.
+Sometimes they get met with these huge obstacles, these setbacks," Murphy told the crowd of survivors outside the Capitol, referring to those behind great social change movements.
 "But they are so confident that the status quo will finally break that they never ever give up and we are never ever giving up."

 The coming days will dictate if both parties can reach a bipartisan deal, or once again, serve as a reminder that Congress is too divided to stop future attacks.